raymondkeogh/doggystyle/README.md

  - **Value:**<br> Creating a clean and simple portal with multiple avenues to initiate contact with the business should make it easier to increase interactions with new customers whilst increasing the profile of the business.
-This site will also offer the business a legitimate online location where they can direct potential clients to view their work, services and prices.
+This site will also offer a legitimate online location where they can direct potential clients to view their work, services and prices.